 About

 Wargaming is a tool used to investigate what you know and don’t know about a dynamic situation.
-In its most basic form, a wargame consists of a description of a situation, some number of players, resources the players decide to use or expend, and one or more objectives or goals that the use or expenditure of those resources is aimed at accomplishing.
+In its most basic form, a wargame consists of a description of a situation, some number of players, resources the players decide to use or expend, rules regarding how players and resources may interact, and one or more objectives or goals that those resources are used or expended to accomplish, without violating the rules regarding interacting.
 Players can either compete with each other, cooperate, or a combination of both.

-The activity of wargaming involves a number of disciplines, most notably: Operations analysis, Operations research, Mathematical modeling, Computer modeling and simulation, Systems engineering, Military science, History, Economics and Political science.
+The activity of wargaming involves a number of disciplines, most notably: Operations Research, Operations Analysis, Mathematical Modeling, Computer Modeling and Simulation, Systems Engineering, Military Science, History, Economics and Political science.
 Recently there has been an increase in demand from other specific social science disiplines including Anthropologists, Socialogists, Law, Governance and Civic Administration, and Psychology.

-It is hoped that practioners of these varied discipliones can connect here to improve the ability of wargames to support the increasing complex needs of customers exploring problems of strategy and policy formulation, technology development, education, military concept and doctrine development, and competition in general.
+It is hoped that practioners of these varied discipliones can connect here to improve the ability of wargames to support the increasing complex needs of customers exploring problems of strategy and policy formulation, technology development, education, military concept and doctrine development, and other aspects of competition in general.

 1. Comment by Graham Longley-Brown on definition of a wargame has been moved to the terminology page under “wargame”.
 Thanks to Graham for a great discussion!